Answering "What Did You Like Least About Your Last Job?"

 Negative interview questions like, “What did you like least about your last job?” are intended to trigger a negative answer.
 And that’s usually what makes it a tricky interview question.
-What you want to do is be prepared with an answer that will make it appear as though you’ve given thought to how the position you were in could be performed better.
+What you want to do is be prepared with an answer that'll make it appear as though you’ve given thought to your previous position.
+And how the position you were in could be performed better.

 When answering a negative interview question like this, avoid answering with yourself in mind.
-Meaning, picture yourself as the manager of that department and consider what the efficiency improvement might be that you could make.
+Meaning, picture yourself as the department manager and consider what the efficiency improvement might be that you could make.

-For example, an improvement that you could make would be ensuring that communication is made between departments if there wasn’t enough.
+For example, an improvement that you could make would be ensuring that communication gets made between departments if there wasn’t enough.
 Let’s say you are in a software engineering role.
-You could say that one improvement you could make would be about communicating with customer service as well as marketing, more frequently.
+You could say that one improvement you could make would be about communicating with customer service and marketing more frequently.
 That’s a constructive item that you can add to your answer.

-But before you use that as your answer, be sure to read the rest of the guide so that you can learn how to put together the ideal answer with that “con” of your job in mind.
+But before you use that as your answer.
+Be sure to read the rest of the guide.
+And so that you can learn how to put together the ideal answer with that “con” of your job in mind.

 What To Avoid In Your Answer

-When being asked this question, avoid answers that are centered around yourself.
+When getting asked this question, avoid answers that get centered around yourself.
 For example, don’t say things like, “I didn’t like that I had to jobs that I wasn’t comfortable with.”
-Reality is, all jobs will come with tasks that you might not feel comfortable with.
+The reality is, all jobs will come with tasks that you might not feel comfortable with.
 How is that going to communicate something positive to your interviewer and hiring manager?
 Avoid that.